Trisophic-Union/Core-Documents/Constitution/Constitution.md

 ## Right to Knowledge

 Section 1:
-Every person has the right to access, preserve, and share human knowledge for educational, research, and civic purposes without economic barrier.
+Every person has the right to access, preserve, and share human knowledge for educational, research, and civic purposes without economic barriers.

 Section 2:
 Copyright protections shall not exceed 28 years from first publication.

 Section 3:
-Libraries, educational institutions, and civic organizations may preserve and provide access to published works for non-commercial educational purposes without restriction after initial copyright term expires.
+Libraries, educational institutions, and civic organizations may preserve and provide access to published works for non-commercial educational purposes without restriction after the initial copyright term expires.

 Section 4:
 No person shall be criminally prosecuted or civilly liable for preserving or sharing knowledge in a format designed for preservation, accessibility, and research, provided no commercial sale or rental occurs.